Fiber Drawing Furnace

 Vents

 Gas inlets at top and bottom gas curtains flow to the center of the draw hot zone, exit this area radially, and flow outside the liner tubes to exit at the bottom of the furnace.
-An additional vent port is provided at the top to allow optional gas flow pattern from the bottom and exiting at the top.
+We also provided an additional vent port at the top to allow optional gas flow pattern from the bottom and exiting at the top.

 Fiber Drawing Furnace Interior Access

-All fiber drawing furnace maintenance can be accomplished without removing the fiber drawing furnace from the drawing tower, disconnecting any water-cooling lines or removing any radial windows or control instrumentation.
+You can complete all fiber drawing furnace maintenance without removing the fiber drawing furnace from the drawing tower, disconnecting any water-cooling lines or removing any radial windows or control instrumentation.

-The bottom graphite liner is replaced by removing the fiber drawing furnace bottom door/gas screen assembly.
-The top graphite liner is similarly replaced by removing the top door/gas screen assembly.
-The heating element is replaced by additionally removing a top cover plate.
-The heating element is secured at the top to power electrodes using two taper clamps having four mounting screws each.
-By removing the top furnace head, the entire thermal insulation assembly can be lifted from the fiber drawing furnace as a one piece assembly.
+You can replace the bottom graphite liner by removing the fiber drawing furnace bottom door/gas screen assembly.
+Similarly, you can replace the top graphite liner by removing the top door/gas screen assembly.
+And you can replace the heating element by additionally removing a top cover plate.
+We secured the heating element at the top to power electrodes using two taper clamps having four mounting screws each.
+When you remove the top furnace head, you can then lift the entire thermal insulation assembly from the fiber drawing furnace as a one piece assembly.
 Power cables can remain connected for all operations described.

 fiber drawing furnace interior components diagram